wp-plugins/genesis-widget-column-classes/readme.txt

 == Changelog ==

+= 1.1 =

+*	Make plugin object oriented (OOP)
+*	Make "no genesis theme" nag dismissible
+*	Code, format and security improvements

 = 1.0.1 =

-Some small improvements
+*	Some small improvements

 = 1.0 =

-Created from nothingness just to be one of the cool kids.
+*	Created from nothingness just to be one of the cool kids.
 Yay!

 == Other Notes ==